 Now it’s time to pay up by depositing paychecks into bank accounts or writing checks for each employee.
 With each paycheck, employers must provide a pay stub, either electronically or on paper that includes the following information:

 Itemized list of taxes withheld

 7. Send payroll tax payments and reports when due

 The final step in the payroll process is remitting taxes collected from employees and those paid by the employer and reporting them to the collecting agency.
 You may need to report and pay taxes on a monthly, quarterly, or annual basis depending on your required filing frequency.
 It’s extremely important that you do this before the deadline to avoid late fees and penalties.

 There’s a lot of work that goes into paying your employees and ensuring all the payroll taxes are reported and paid.
 Accuracy and timeliness are key when it comes to successfully running a payroll.

-If you're looking to outsource your payroll, our team of bookkeepers at Summit Bookkeeping are experienced in the entire payroll process.
-We offer flexible solutions to help you where you need it.
+If you're looking for payroll and full-charge bookkeeping services, our team of bookkeepers at Summit Bookkeeping is experienced in the entire payroll process.
+We offer flexible solutions to help you where you need them.
 To talk to one of our bookkeepers, contact us here or give us a call at (360) 756-5020.
-We’d be happy to help with all your payroll needs!
+We’d be happy to help with all your payroll and bookkeeping needs!